Llenar70/allye-doc/course/case_study_3_causal_forests.md

 **Why This Isn't Enough: The Limits of Correlation**

 The patterns you've uncovered are insightful and align with our hypotheses.
 However, they only show **correlations**.
 Are people staying *because* they made a repeat purchase, or were they already more loyal and thus more likely to make a purchase anyway?
-This is the classic problem of **selection bias** as we learned in the course 2.
+This is the classic problem of **selection bias**, as we learned in Case Study 2.
 To move from correlation to causation and get a true estimate of the impact of these actions for *different types* of users, we need a more powerful tool that can account for these underlying differences.
 This is why we'll use the `Causal Forest` widget next.

 ---